 - Assessment performance information.

 - Photographs and images from recorded assessments or from on-site CCTV footage.

-- Results of post-engagement screening checks, such as of credit history or information on professional or other social networks and websites.
+- Results of post-employment screening checks, such as of credit history or information on professional or other social networks and websites.

 We may also collect, store and use the following “special categories” of more sensitive personal information, which require a higher level of protection: